richardcatx/richardcatx.github.io/_pages/about.md

 layout: single
 ---

-# Hi, I'm Richard Crew
+# Welcome!
+Here's some more information about me

 ## Professional Background
 An exceptional digital product leader with a passion for solving complex data and consumer experience challenges.
 Throughout my career I’ve sought to better myself, advancing from project management into product and people leadership, inspiring diverse teams with a clear vision and a lead-by-example ethos.
 Known for my strong sense of ownership and calm determination, I thrive at turning technical complexity into smooth, user-friendly journeys, driving real value for both customers and businesses.